Testing the assumptions of the Effective Field Theory of Large-Scale Structure: Results with Gaussian smoothing

 The time evolution of $\alpha_{c}$ is shown in Figure \ref{fig:alpha_c_gauss} for the bottom-up (dashed lines) and top-down (solid line) estimators.
 As in the corresponding sharp-cutoff plot (Figure \ref{fig:alpha_c_sharp}), the top-down estimators are in rough agreement with each other and with the bottom-up estimator.
 However, there is larger variation among them compared to the sharp case, consistent with the observed behaviour of $c_{\mathrm{tot}}^{2}$.

 Finally, in Figure \ref{fig:eft_spectra_k1_L3_gauss}, we plot the non-linear power in the $k=k_\mathrm{f}$ mode in the different theories for the Gaussian case, in analogy with the right panel of Figure \ref{fig:spt_spec}.
-The agreement between the top-down and bottom-up estimators is good until $a\approx3$, after which most of our estimators overcorrect the tSPT-4 power.
+The agreement between the top-down and bottom-up estimators is good until $a\approx3$, after which most of our estimators over-correct the tSPT-4 power.
 The SC estimator remains accurate to within $\approx 0.1\%$ throughout the simulation run.

 Overall, the results from Gaussian smoothing complement the results from sharp case in the main study.
-The choice of the smoothing kernel does not influence the results strongly, although there are notable differences after $a\approx3$.
+Although the match between the top-down and the bottom-up estimates is slightly worse than in the sharp case (especially at late times), the choice of the smoothing kernel does not influence the results strongly.